 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-In this unit, I will post chapters for you to read from various statistics textbooks.
-These will be available to read online (free) via your Reading List on Canvas, and are recommended but not required.
+There are no required textbooks for this unit.
+However, in this unit, I will post chapters for you to read from various statistics textbooks.
+These will be available to read via your Reading List on UCLearn, and are recommended for you to read.